ildarmgt/notes/README.md

 ## vscode

-### How to run run Sinatra/Ruby server conviniently from vscode with a play button
+### How to run run Sinatra/Ruby server conviniently from vscode

+**Result**: to test a build, only have to right click controller (e.g. app.rb), click `run code`, should open localhost in browser ~ 1 second later with server up.
+(Play button on rb file also works.)
+Ctrl-C to get out

 * Get `Code Runner` extension
-* Open settings: File > Preferences > settings or Ctrl + ,
+* Open vscode settings: File > Preferences > settings or Ctrl + ,
 * search for `code-runner.executorMap` setting
 * hit pen icon to left of it to add it to custom settings
 * change the key "ruby": to value (one-line):